AhnafNabil/poridhi.io.intern/SSH-Basic/README.md

 7. Check the Pulumi output for successfull creation of the Infrastructure

-## Step 2: Traditional way: SSH into the private instances via Bastion server
+## Traditional way: SSH into the private instances via Bastion server

 When using the direct SSH command, you have to typically do something like this